PratikB30/Focus-Room-Web-App-with-AI-Prompt/README.md

-# Focus Room Web Application with AI
+# Quasar
-The Focus Room Web App with AI is a productivity platform designed to optimize workflow and task management.
+Quasar is a productivity platform designed to optimize workflow and task management.
 It integrates a range of tools, including a Pomodoro timer, calendar, to-do lists, motivational quotes, and sticky notes, alongside an AI-powered "Focus Room" feature for collaborative and distraction-free work sessions.

 ## Features
 - Pomodoro Timer: Enhance productivity with structured work intervals and breaks.